anup-moitra/foundational-linux-training/03-system-access-and-file-management/02-accessing-linux-system.md

 ---

 ### ✅ Conclusion
-You have now learned how to access Linux systems through both direct (console) and remote (Secure Shell) methods.
+We have now learned how to access Linux systems through both direct (console) and remote (Secure Shell) methods.
 Remote access is foundational for real-world Linux administration, especially in server and cloud environments.

 ---